José Rizal: Education

+Rizal first studied under Justiniano Aquino Cruz in Biñan due to the death of his private tutor.
+He did not want to go away from Calamba, with Raul Fernandez stating that a day staying back at his hometown "seemed to him as a day spent in heaven."
+His school was at the house of his teacher, a nipa house close to his aunt's house.
+His teacher was knowledgeable, yet strict.
+Rizal attempted to improve his knowledge in Latin and Spanish.
+Rizal was not fond of living in Biñan, stating that it was "large and rich, but ugly and dismal."
+Memorization was much used in teaching and lessons interspersed with punishments.
+According to Rafael Palma, he felt humiliated and humbled.
+Rizal would wake up early and attend the 4:00 a.m. mass.
+If there was no mass, he would study instead.
+After, he would eat breakfast and go to class.
+Then, he left school at 10:00 a.m. for lunch.
+Subsequently, he would, once again, study.
+He would return to school at 2:00 p.m. and leave three hours later, then play for a short moment with his friends.
+He would return home and eat dinner and play again.

-Rizal first studied under Justiniano Aquino Cruz in Biñan, Laguna, before he was sent to Manila.
-He took the entrance examination to Colegio de San Juan de Letran, as his father requested, but he enrolled at the Ateneo Municipal de Manila.
+He took the entrance examination to Colegio de San Juan de Letrán, as his father requested, but he enrolled at the Ateneo Municipal de Manila.
 He graduated as one of the nine students in his class declared sobresaliente or outstanding.
-He continued his education at the Ateneo Municipal de Manila to obtain a land surveyor and assessor's degree, and at the same time at the University of Santo Tomas, where he studied a preparatory course in law and finished with a mark of excelente or excellent.
+He continued his education at the Ateneo Municipal de Manila to obtain a land surveyor and assessor's degree and simultaneously at the Universidad de Santo Tomás, where he studied a preparatory course in law and finished with a mark of excelente, or excellent.
 He finished the course of Philosophy as a pre-law.
+Upon enrolling at the Ateneo Municipal de Manila, he dropped the last three names that made up his full name, on the advice of his brother, Paciano and the Mercado family, thus rendering his name as "José Protasio Rizal".
+Of this, he later wrote: "My family never paid much attention [to our second surname Rizal], but now I had to use it, thus giving me the appearance of an illegitimate child!"
+This was to enable him to travel freely and disassociate him from his brother, who had gained notoriety with earlier links to Filipino priests Mariano Gomez, Jose Burgos, and Jacinto Zamora (popularly known as Gomburza), who had been accused and executed for treason.

 Upon learning that his mother was going blind, he decided to switch to medicine at the medical school of Santo Tomas, specializing later in ophthalmology.
 He received his four-year practical training in medicine at Ospital de San Juan de Dios in Intramuros.
 In his last year at medical school, he received a mark of sobresaliente in courses of Patologia Medica (Medical Pathology), Patología Quirúrgica (Surgical Pathology) and Obstretics.